Homebrew/homebrew-cask/doc/faq/rejected_casks.md

 + The Cask is for an app that is unmaintained (no releases in the last year, or [explicitly discontinued](https://github.com/caskroom/homebrew-cask/pull/22699)).
 + The Cask is too obscure (for example, a self-submitted app from a GitHub repository that is [not notable enough](https://github.com/caskroom/homebrew-cask/pull/28103) (< 10 stars)).
 + The author has [specifically asked us not to include it](https://github.com/caskroom/homebrew-cask/pull/5342).
++ The Cask requires [SIP to be disabled](https://github.com/caskroom/homebrew-cask/pull/41890) to be installed and/or used.

 Common reasons to reject a Cask from the main repo: